cassini1010/documentations/docs/global.md

   ID = '1234235356'
   ```

-- Use a function that takes argument and modifieds it and returns it if you need a global kind of variable which needs to be modified.
+- Use a function that takes argument and modified it and returns it if you need a global kind of variable which needs to be modified.

-- Create a class and use the calss attribute as a gobal variable throught the class.
+- Create a class and use the class attribute as a global variable throughout the class.